Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Numerical results

 \paragraph{Example 2.
 Stability region} We now focus on the general model, and specifically on the case $\frac{\alpha_{1}\widehat{\alpha}_{2}}{\alpha_{1}^{*}\tilde{s}_{1/\{1\}}}+\frac{\alpha_{2}\widehat{\alpha}_{1}}{\alpha_{2}^{*}\tilde{s}_{2/\{2\}}}\neq1$.
 We investigate the effect of parameters on the stability region, i.e., the set of arrival rate vectors $(\lambda_{1},\lambda_{2})$, for which the queues of the system are stable.
 In what follows, let $\alpha_{1}=0.7$, $\alpha_{2}=0.6$, $\alpha_{2}^{*}=0.9$, $\PssRoneDRone=\PssRtwoDRtwo=0.9$, $\PsRoneDRone=\PsRtwoDRtwo=0.8$, $P_{s}(R_{i},D,\{R_{1},R_{2}\})=0.4$, $i=1,2$, $t_{2}=0.3$.

-In Fig. \ref{f15s} we observe the impact of $t_{1}$, i.e., the probability of transmission of a packet of source user $1$ at the beginning of a slot, on the stability region.
-Note that this factor plays a crucial role in the performance of the system, since although the destination node hears both source users and the relays, but gives priority to the source users at this time slot.
-We can easily observe that the increase of $t_{1}$ from $0.2$ to $0.4$, will cause a deterioration of the stability region.
-Moreover, that increase will affect both relays, i.e., both adequate the values of $\widehat{\lambda}_{1}$, and $\widehat{\lambda}_{2}$ will be decreased in order to sustain stability.
+In Fig. \ref{f15s} we observe the impact of $t_1$, i.e., the packet transmission probability of source $P_1$ at the beginning of a slot, on the stability region.
+It is easily seen that by changing this factor, we heavily affect the network performance.
+Indeed, although the destination node hears both sources and the relays, it gives priority to the sources at the beginning of a time slot, and thus, the increase of $t_1$ from $0.2$ to $0.4$ causes a deterioration of the stability region.
+Moreover, that increase will affect both relays, i.e., both average arrival rates at the relays are decreasing in order to sustain stability.

-In Fig. \ref{f15z} we set $t_{1}=0.2$, and investigate the impact of the adaptive transmission control in relay node $1$ on the stability region.
-In particular, first we assume that $\alpha_{1}^{*}=\alpha_{1}=0.7$, i.e., the relay $1$ does not adapt its transmission probability when it senses relay $2$ inactive.
+Finally, Fig. \ref{f15z} demonstrates the impact of the adaptive transmission control on the stability region when we set $t_{1}=0.2$.
+More precisely, we compare the stability regions obtained for the network with adaptive transmission policy, with the one obtained for the network with non-adaptive transmission policy for $R_{1}$.
+In the latter case, we assume that $\alpha_{1}^{*}=\alpha_{1}=0.7$, i.e., the relay $R_1$ does not adapt its transmission probability when it senses relay $R_2$ inactive.
 In such case, the stability region is the part in Fig. \ref{f15z} colored in blue and yellow.
-When relay $1$ adapts its transmission probability to $\alpha_{1}^{*}=0.9$ (when it senses relay $2$ inactive) the stability region changes and is given by the part of Fig. \ref{f15z} colored in blue and red.
-Note that the increase of $\alpha_{1}^{*}$ will affect the relay $2$, since a packet in relay $1$ is more likely to be transmitted.
-Thus, we expect that adequate values of $\widehat{\lambda}_{2}$ to be lower in order to ensure stability.
+In the former case, when relay $R_1$ adapts its transmission probability to $\alpha_{1}^{*}=0.9$ (i.e., when it senses relay $R_2$ inactive) the stability region is given by the part of Fig. \ref{f15z} colored in blue and red.
+Note that the increase in $\alpha_{1}^{*}$ will affect the performance of relay $R_2$, since a packet in relay $R_1$ is more likely to be transmitted in a slot.
+Thus, we expect that the arrival rate for the relay $R_{2}$ to be lower in order to ensure stability.